Mukono–Kyetume–Katosi–Nyenga Road: Controversy

 The first sign of trouble was when it was discovered that the company carrying out the road work was not Eutaw Construction Limited (EUTAW), which had won the bid, but Chongqing International Construction Corporation (CICO), which has Chinese roots.
 Although CICO is a well-known company in Uganda, where it has built a number of roads, it had been knocked out of the bidding for this road.
 The work itself was progressing well, but subcontracting without the consent of UNRA was expressly forbidden by the contract agreement between EUTAW and UNRA.
 Also, if subcontracting is approved, it cannot exceed 30 percent of the work load.
 In this case, the entire contract had been subcontracted.

 Then it came to light that EUTAW did not exist; it was a "briefcase" company.
 Uganda's Inspector General of Government (IGG) intervened and halted CICO from proceeding with the work.
 Uganda's attorney general at the time, Peter Nyombi, opined that the IGG did not know what she was doing, recommending that CICO be allowed to continue with the work.
 Accusations and finger-pointing among government bureaucrats ensued.

 Investigations by the Uganda Police Force and the IGG are continuing.
-During the process, the following have taken place as of April 2015:
+During the process, the following had taken place as of April 2015: